Vehvi/Van_Gogh_art_cycleGAN/README.md

 # **CycleGAN: City -> Van Gogh Style City**

-This project implements a cycleGAN model that tries to transform city images to Van Gogh style paintins of the city.
+This project implements a cycleGAN model that tries to transform city images to Van Gogh style paintings of the city.
 The project uses PyTorch and the official cycleGAN implementation as a base (GitHub - junyanz/pytorch-CycleGAN-and-pix2pix: Image-to-Image Translation in PyTorch).

 # **Prjoject Structure**